Scotland-South African Strauss is Scottish surprise

 LONDON Uncapped backrower Josh Strauss, who will qualify to represent Scotland on residential grounds on Sept.
 19, a day after the Rugby World Cup begins, was the surprise name in coach Vern Cotter's 31-man squad on Tuesday.

-Strauss is joined by another South African-born player in Edinburgh prop Willem Nel, who has won two caps after qualifying through residency this year, and New Zealand-born John Hardie, who is currently without a club and made his Scotland debut last month.
+Strauss is joined by another South African-born player in Edinburgh prop Willem Nel, who has won two caps, but there was no place for the latest "Kilted Kiwi" Hugh Blake.

-Among the notable absentees were other "Kilted Kiwis" Hugh Blake and Blair Cowan and fellow flanker John Barclay.

-Cowan started all five of Scotland's games in this year's Six Nations while Barclay had been widely expected to be included having been recalled for the warmup clashes with Ireland and Italy after an absence of nearly two years.

-Scrumhalf Greig Laidlaw captains a squad of 17 forwards and 14 backs that has a total of 651 caps with three members -- Alasdair Dickinson, Ross Ford and Sean Lamont -- due to play in their third World Cup.
+Scrumhalf Greig Laidlaw captains a squad that has a total of 651 caps with three members -- Alasdair Dickinson, Ross Ford and Sean Lamont -- due to play in their third World Cup.

-"It's been a tough but rewarding two months," said Cotter.
-"We're proud of the effort everyone has put in to this point.

-"Getting down to 31 has been a difficult process because all the players have represented themselves well in the opportunities given.

-"There are some good players and good people who haven't made it.
-We obviously feel for them and would like to thank them for all their efforts."

-Having lost to Ireland and beaten Italy twice, Scotland face France in Paris on Saturday in their final warm-up match before heading to the tournament in England, where they will play South Africa, Samoa, Japan and the United States in Pool B.
+Scotland face France in Paris on Saturday in their final warm-up match before heading into the tournament where they will play South Africa, Samoa, Japan and the United States in Pool B.

 Scotland squad: